itucsdb1804/itucsdb1804/docs/source/developer/baseClass.rst

    :linenos:
    :lineno-start: 94
    :caption: baseClass deleteFlex
-   :name: Base Class deleteFlex
+   :name: baseClass deleteFlex
    :lines: 94-95

-This function takes two arguments (``tablename``, ``where_columns``) and adds these column name strings and corresponding empty value fields (to be filled by execute command) to a ``DELETE`` query.
+This function takes two arguments (``tablename``, ``where_columns``) and adds these column name strings and corresponding empty value fields (to be filled by execute command) to a :sql:`DELETE` query.
 Then returns this statement (string) by adding tablename to appropriate position also.

 .. literalinclude:: /../../table_operations/baseClass.py